Westbourne Park

 Westbourne Park's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

 Health data for Westbourne Park shows positive outcomes overall.
-Mortality rates and health conditions are generally in line with national benchmarks.
+Mortality rates and health conditions are broadly similar to national averages.

-The prevalence of common health conditions is low among the general population but higher among older, at-risk cohorts compared to national averages.
-Private health cover is very high, with approximately 55% of the total population (~1,443 people) having it, compared to 52.7% across Greater Adelaide.
+Common health conditions are relatively low among the general population but higher among older, at-risk cohorts.
+Private health cover is high, with approximately 55% of residents (~1,417 people) having it, compared to 52.7% in Greater Adelaide.
 The most common medical conditions are arthritis and mental health issues, affecting 8.0% and 8.0% of residents respectively.
-68.4% of residents report being completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
-Westbourne Park has a higher proportion of seniors aged 65 and over at 25.3%, with 661 people falling into this age group, compared to 19.3% in Greater Adelaide.
+68.4% of residents report no medical ailments, similar to the 67.9% across Greater Adelaide.
+Westbourne Park has a higher proportion of seniors aged 65 and over at 25.0% (642 people), compared to 19.2% in Greater Adelaide.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health